-The reasons to the current situation are not new.
+The reasons for the current situation are not new.
 I have said many times that how the wealth management game is being played really depends on the competence of the adviser, the compensation of the product and the comprehensiveness of products available to these financial institutions.
-As a start, at the mass affluent level, many consumers use insurance sales people as their advisers.
+As a start, at the mass affluent level, many consumers use insurance salespeople as their advisers.
 Unfortunately, the competence, compensation and product availability of these advisers are really restricted to insurance products and as such you would expect only insurance products to be recommended.
 At the affluent level, many are served by financial advisory companies and again, the competence and product availability is really restricted to locally registered unit trusts which are mainly accumulating products.
 At the high net worth level, the game is played slightly different.
 These clients are served by the private banks which has access to the full suite of financial instruments.
 However, the kind of recommendation given often depends on the compensation of the products.
 Let me explain further.

-As an independent private wealth management firm, our clients are the affluent individuals.
-For those clients who has more than USD1 million, we will structure a portfolio comprising of various global bonds, income generating instruments such as REITS as well as structured notes.
+As an independent private wealth management firm, our clients are affluent individuals.
+For those clients who has more than USD1 million, we will structure a portfolio comprising of various global bonds, income-generating instruments such as REITS as well as structured notes.
 Depending on the requirement of the client, it could either be in local currency or foreign currencies hedged against the SGD.
 This will allow the client to draw down immediately a regular income (through regular coupons) as they will be holding the bonds to maturity (provided there are no defaults) and still have their capital preserved.
 For clients who may have lesser than USD1 million, we will structure a portfolio comprising of equities‐based mutual funds as well as cash and bond mutual funds.
 This will also allow the client to do an immediate drawdown.
 But if it is so simple, why is it that my senior gentleman lunch partner has such a hard time finding someone to do it for him?

-Because for the bond portfolio, it is usually a case of compensation and competence.
-Bond portfolio has a much lower management fee as well as transaction fees for the financial institutions as compared to managed portfolio consisting of stocks and mutual funds.
+Because of the bond portfolio, it is usually a case of compensation and competence.
+The bond portfolio has a much lower management fee as well as transaction fees for the financial institutions as compared to a managed portfolio consisting of stocks and mutual funds.
 In many instances, the difference can be as much as 50% or even more.
 In addition, it is not easy to find investment specialists that are good at picking bonds.
 For the equities, bonds and cash mutual funds portfolio, it is really a question of infrastructure.
-As generally, mutual funds usually do not have a fixed period of income distribution, the wealth management company must set up a CRM system to monitor the drawdown for the clients.
+As generally, mutual funds usually do not have a fixed period of the income distribution, the wealth management company must set up a CRM system to monitor the drawdown for the clients.

 So, maybe our wealth management industry is not at its infancy after all.
 But it takes the competence and conscience of the adviser and the capabilities of the wealth management provider to make that difference.
 I think I am going to have lunch with that senior gentleman again soon.